uccser/cs-unplugged/docs/source/getting_started/installation.rst

 .. _installation-check-project-setup-works:

-Step 14: Check project setup works
+Step 14: Check Project Setup Works
 =================================================

 To check the project works, change your working directory to the